-- A letter from the dean of your medical school
+- A letter from the dean of your medical school;

-- At least three letters of recommendation
+- At least three letters of recommendation;

-- Medical school transcripts
+- Medical school transcripts;

 All documentation must be submitted prior to rank list submission.

-A competitive application would include:
+A competitive application includes:

-- An impressive CV that includes volunteer service, academic awards/achievements, extracurricular activities, etc.
+- An impressive CV that includes volunteer service, academic awards/achievements, extracurricular activities, etc.;

-- A strong medical school transcript
+- A strong medical school transcript;

-- A USMLE score (or COMLEX equivalent) > or = 200 on both Steps 1 & 2
+- A USMLE score (or COMLEX equivalent) greater than or equal to 200 on both Steps I and II;

-- Outstanding letters of recommendation
+- Outstanding letters of recommendation;

-- A well-written and unforgettable personal statement
+- A well-written and unforgettable personal statement.